 How can I participate in research projects related to the MCMI®-IV?

-If you are interested in participating in research related to the MCMI®-IV or have an idea for a research study, simply click on the link below to fill out our Research Form.
+If you are interested in participating in research related to the MCMI®-IV or have an idea for a research study, simply fill out our Research Form.
 We will get back to you as soon as possible.

 How can I participate in research projects related to Millon® Inventories other than the MCMI®-IV?

-If you are interested in participating in research related to the Millon Inventories, or have an idea for a research study, simply click on the link below and fill out our Research Form.
+If you are interested in participating in research related to the Millon Inventories, or have an idea for a research study, simply fill out our Research Form.
 We will get back to you as soon as possible.

 Submit a Question

 How can I submit a question to be answered by a founding member of the group?